-Members of ABIRA are drawn from academic, NHS and independent sector settings around Norfolk and Cambridgeshire.
+Members of ABIRA are drawn from academic, NHS and independent sector settings around Norfolk.
 You can read our staff biographies by clicking on individual team members’ photos.

 Liz has an MSc in Physiotherapy and a BSc in Molecular Biology and Genetics.
 She first worked as a research scientist at the John Innes Centre before re-training and working as a rotational physiotherapist for the Norfolk Community Health and Care NHS Trust.
 In 2011 she combined her interests and became a Research Therapist working on the clinical trials SWIFT Cast and FAST INdiCATE.
 In 2016 Liz took up the post of Clinical Movement Analyst at UEA.